vmware-archive/bare-metal-server-integration-with-nsxt/README.md

 ## Documentation

 ## Releases & Major Branches
 The playbooks in master branch are used for development.
-Branch release-2.3.0 is compatible with NSX-t 2.3.0
+Branch release-2.4.0 is compatible with NSX-T 2.4.0 Branch release-2.3.0 is compatible with NSX-T 2.3.0

 ## Contributing